-I have really foud memories of sitting on the chest freezer in the kitchen watching my mum cook when I was growing up.
+I have really fond memories of sitting on the chest freezer in the kitchen and watching my mum cook when I was growing up.
 She was amazing in the kitchen, a real wizard.
 She stretched the family food budget, so we all ate really well.
-She taught me all I know and more that she could ever imagine.
+She taught me all I know and more than she could ever imagine.

-The thing is I grew up in a multi-generational household, my paternal granddad lived with us.
-Food waste was something that was unacceptable, not only due to the fact that food was and still is expensive but also due to the fact that my Grandad grew up through the Second world war and my parents lived through rationing.
+I grew up in a multi-generational household, my paternal granddad lived with us.
+Food waste was unacceptable, not only due to the fact that food was and still is expensive but also because my Grandad grew up through the Second world war and my parents lived through rationing.
 My mum was an expert at turning leftovers into something new and delicious.

 She taught me about bedrocks – where the main ingredient could be turned into a number of meals.
 So roast chicken on a Sunday becomes chicken curry on Monday and Chicken Soup on Tuesday.
 She menu planned before menu planning was popular.
 She did it to make sure that we all had delicious food on the table.

 It seems that food waste is a generational issue.
 According to Sainsbury’s 18 to 34 year olds bin 12% of their food, which on average amounts to £461.76 a year.
 Whereas over 55’s waste £113.36 less each year.